 Classic Oatmeal Cookies (Gluten Free)

 It’s best not to mess with a classic - especially if it yields the tastiest batch of oatmeal cookies every single time.
-You will love the textures in these oatmeal cookies and their rich buttery flavor.
+You will love the texture in these oatmeal cookies and their rich buttery flavor with a hint of cinnamon.
 They’re just one of those classic cookies everyone will love and you’ll want to make them over and over again.
 Chewy in the middle with crispy edges - make them with raisins or chocolate chips.
+I prefer chocolate chips making these my favorite oatmeal chocolate chips cookies.
 They are quick & simple and require no chilling.

 It’s my favorite recipe I have been using forever from Canadian Living magazine.
-It’s one of those recipes you try once and that is it - you never look at another oatmeal cookie recipe.
+It’s one of those recipes you try once and that is it - you never look at another chocolate chip oatmeal cookie recipe.
 It’s basic and delicious and I just adjusted the leavening agent a little and to make them gluten free I used Gluten Free 1-to-1 Baking Flour and Bob’s Red Mill Gluten Free Organic Old Fashioned Rolled Oats.
 Their 1-1 gluten free flour is my favorite.
 It works as the perfect substitute to all-purpose flour.
+But these are equally perfect with regular ‘ol all purpose flour

 How to make oatmeal chocolate chip cookies